What are prebiotics?

-The unique, insoluble fibres that comprise prebiotic supplements provide the ideal food for beneficial bacteria, such as lactobacilli and bifidobacteria.
+Prebiotic supplements contain fermentable fibre which provide food for beneficial bacteria, such as lactobacilli and bifidobacteria.

-Prebiotic supplements differ from probiotic supplements in that they are highly stable and reach your gut intact.
-In addition, not all prebiotics are the same and some are more selective for good bacteria than others, thereby providing them with unique properties.
+Prebiotic supplements differ from probiotic supplements in that they are not live bacteria, are highly stable and are unaffected by heat and acidity and reach your gut intact.
+It’s important to note that not all prebiotics are the same and some are more targeted in the type of bacteria they feed.

 Advantages of Taking Prebiotics

-One of the biggest advantages of prebiotics is that they are highly stable, being unaffected either by temperature or long-term storage.
+One of the biggest advantages of prebiotic supplements is that they are highly stable, being unaffected either by temperature or long-term storage.

-Prebiotics are also resistant to the body’s enzymes and gastric acids, which means that they are not destroyed, digested, or absorbed as they travel through your digestive system.
+Prebiotics are also resistant to the body’s enzymes and gastric acids, which means that they are not destroyed, digested, or absorbed as they travel through your digestive system unlike many probiotics.
 Prebiotics reach the colon intact and unaltered.